music-encoding/music-encoding.github.io/community/mei-by-laws.md

 ### 3.2 Termination

-The [Board](https://music-encoding.org/community/mei-board.html) may terminate an individual or institutional membership in MEI upon good-faith finding of (a) misconduct by such member reflecting discredit upon MEI or (b) violation of these By-laws (including but not limited to the nonpayment of dues or other required charges or assessments).
+The [Board](https://music-encoding.org/community/mei-board.html) may terminate an individual or institutional membership in MEI upon good-faith finding of (a) misconduct by such member reflecting discredit upon MEI or (b) violation of these By-laws.

 ### 3.3 Resignation